-CHICAGO (May 31, 2012) – In 2012 the U.S. Environmental Protection Agency announced the creation of an advisory board.
-This was to support federal agencies with the implementation of the Great Lakes Restoration Initiative and the updated Great Lakes Water Quality Agreement.
+CHICAGO (May 31, 2012) – In 2012, the U.S. Environmental Protection Agency announced an advisory board’s creation.
+This was to support federal agencies by implementing the Great Lakes Restoration Initiative and the updated Great Lakes Water Quality Agreement.

 The Great Lakes provide more than 30 million Americans with drinking water and underpin a multi-billion dollar economy.
-In February 2009, President Obama proposed and Congress funded the GLRI, the largest investment in the Great Lakes in two decades.
+In February 2009, President Obama proposed and Congress funded the GLRI, the Great Lakes’ largest investment in two decades.

 The Interagency Task Force is made up of 16 federal agencies and departments.
 In 2010 they developed an action plan to implement the president’s historic initiative.
 It calls for aggressive efforts in five areas:

 - Cleaning up toxics and toxic hot spot Areas of Concern